Nekklc4612/i2i-Academy-Redis-1/README.md

 # i2i-Academy-Redis-1

-Thia project's goal is understanding mechanism and applications  of the redis.
+This project's goal is understanding mechanism and applications  of the redis.

 Firstly I pulled redis container in my local device and then connect to RedisInsight dashboard.
 After the connection I just started the build Java